Divy-Codes/assignment/Readme.md

 - Checkout the deployed app by clicking [here](https://divy-codes.github.io/assignment/)
 - This is merely an assignment undertaken as part of a vetting procedure by a company.
 - I have not named the company anywhere as people try to cheat by cloning the Github Repo and submitting as their work.
+- Needless to say (and I said it 🤡), the UI and cards are rendering dynamically using JS instead of being hard-coded into HTML

 ## Key Highlight Javascipt
 - I have maintained a global state where the `activeCategory` is maintained which helps in changing the UI.
 All The magic happens in the `render` function to which the `activeCategory` is passed.
 All that remained to be done was to add and remove the active class to changed the rendered UI.